JamesLavin/sync_repos/README.md

 # SyncRepos

-Keep all your local `Git` repos in sync with their remote `Git` repos by running a single command (which you can run periodically in a `cron` job if you want).
+Keep all your local `Git` repos in sync with their remote counterparts by running a single command (which you can run periodically in a `cron` job if you want).

-`SyncRepos` will attempt to pull down remote changes and -- if your local repo has unpushed commits -- rebase your local unpushed commits on top of the remote branch, then push your changes up to the remote repo.
+`SyncRepos` will pull down remote changes and -- if your local repo has unpushed commits -- rebase your local unpushed commits on top of the remote branch, then push your changes up to the remote repo.

-`SyncRepos` won't try to sync a repo if the local copy of that repo contains any unstaged changes in tracked files.
+`SyncRepos` won't try to sync a repo if the local repo contains any unstaged changes in tracked files.

+`SyncRepos` provides command-line information and records richer debugging information in a timestamped log file each time it runs.

+## Why Did You Automate Something That Takes Seconds?
+Are You Stupid?

 Updating a Git repo takes just seconds, so why did I bother creating `SyncRepos`? `SyncRepos` addresses three time sucks that cumulatively waste a ton of my time:
   1) Time wasted manually pulling changes from remote Git repos;
   2) Time wasted looking at out-of-date local caches of remote repos; and,
   3) Time wasted reconciling merge conflicts that wouldn't have happened if I had kept my local Git repos in sync with their remote counterparts because I added my commits to a stale branch.

+I imagine other devs also waste tons of time keeping their Git repos in sync, so this will hopefully benefit you too.

 **WARNING**: Use at your own risk!
 I'm currently using this on my Git repos (on my Mac & Linux laptops...
 I have no idea about Windows), so I feel confident it works for my use cases, but I recommend you try it out on just a few repos until you feel confident it meets your needs.
 I started creating this October 16, 2019, so it's definitely *not* battle-tested!
 I offer a money-back guarantee, but that's all!

 This script may require modification to work with different versions of Git.
 If you encounter a problem, please open an `Issue` in `https://github.com/JamesLavin/sync_repos/issues` and paste in the problematic log output, then I will try to update this script.

 ## Usage

-**NOTE**: `SyncRepos` currently skips any Git repo with a checked-out branch other than `master`.
-If the checked-out branch of any repo you added to `~/.sync_repos/config` isn't `master`, `SyncRepos` should skip that repo.
-(I hope to generalize this tool to work with non-`master` branches.)

 To use the `SyncRepos` escript: